-- (a) During Fiscal 2022, Ms. Zagorski received reimbursement for relocation expenses in connection with her commencement of employment in July 2020 in accordance with the Company's relocation policy. - (6) Includes awards granted in connection with Mr. Perreault's promotion to President and Chief Executive Officer of (i) 9,550 UGI Corporation performance units for the three-year measurement period ending December 31, 2023 and (ii) 6,540 UGI Corporation restricted stock units with a vesting date of June 27, 2024. - (7) Includes 34,210 option awards granted June 28, 2021 in connection with Mr. Perreault's promotion to President and Chief Executive Officer which vest in three equal annual installments.
+- (a) During Fiscal 2023, Mr. O'Brien received reimbursement for relocation expenses in connection with his commencement of employment in April 2023 in accordance with the Company's relocation policy. - (b) During Fiscal 2023, our named executive officers received the following perquisites: company tickets for sporting events, limited spousal travel, and financial planning advice. - (7) Includes awards granted in connection with Mr. Perreault's promotion to President and Chief Executive Officer of (i) 9,550 UGI Corporation performance units for the three-year measurement period ending December 31, 2023 and (ii) 6,540 UGI Corporation restricted stock units with a vesting date of June 27, 2024. - (8) Includes 34,210 option awards granted June 28, 2021 in connection with Mr. Perreault's promotion to President and Chief Executive Officer which vest in three equal annual installments.

-Grants of Plan-Based Awards in Fiscal 2022
+Grants of Plan-Based Awards in Fiscal 2023

-The following table and footnotes provide information regarding equity and non-equity plan grants to the named executive officers in Fiscal 2022.
+The following table and footnotes provide information regarding equity and non-equity plan grants to the named executive officers in Fiscal 2023.